Home » Main Dish Recipes » Eggplant Involtini

 What to serve with eggplant involtini

-Eggplant rolled with topping of tomato sauce and cheese.
+Eggplant Rollatini rolled and filled and topped with tomato sauce and cheese.

 An Italian classic recipe